radiantearth/stac-spec/overview.md

 root catalog might be a sub-catalog of someone else's structure.
 The goal is for data providers to publish all the information and links they want to, while also encouraging a natural web of information to arise as Catalogs and Items are linked to across the web.

-*NOTE: The above examples all say Catalog, but those can all be Collections as well, as it has all the fields necessary to serve as a Catalog*

 ### Static and Dynamic Catalogs